 11/13/2020, JM: ASTM F3478 - Standard Practice for Development of a Durability and Reliability Flight Demonstration Program for Low-Risk Unmanned Aircraft Systems (UAS) under FAA Oversight is a new standard, now available.
-F3478-20 developed by Committee F38.0.1, ASTM BOS Volume 15.09.
+F3478-20 developed by Committee F38.01.

 6/11/2020, JM: RTCA DO-380-Environmental Conditions and Test Procedures for Ground Equipment.
-This document defines a series of minimum standard environmental test conditions (categories) and applicable test procedures for ground based equipment.
-In this document ground based equipment includes stationary ground, mobile/portable ground, or sea-based equipment.
-The purpose of these tests is to provide a laboratory means of determining the performance characteristics of ground based equipment in environmental conditions representative of those which may be encountered in ground based operation of the equipment.
+This document defines a series of minimum standard applicable test procedures for ground-based equipment.
+In this document ground-based equipment includes stationary ground, mobile/portable ground, or sea-based equipment.
+The purpose of these tests is to provide a laboratory means of determining the performance characteristics of ground-based equipment in environmental conditions representative of those which may be encountered in ground-based operation of the equipment.

-DO-380 published in the 2025 timeframe.

-6/10/2021, JM: In development in ISO/TC 20/SC16: ISO/AWI 5309, Vibration test methods for lightweight and small civil UAS ISO/AWI 5332, Test methods for civil lightweight and small UAS under low pressure conditions 5/24/2021, AS: RTCA expects to have a version A of

 Gap A2: UAS System Safety.
-Numerous UAS airworthiness standards, appropriate regulations, operational risk assessment (ORA) methodologies, and system safety processes already exist.
-Any gaps that exist in standards applicable to specific vehicle classes and weight are being addressed by SAE S-18A Autonomy WG / EUROCAE WG-63 SG-1 (with collaboration with EUROCAE WG-105).
+Numerous UAS airworthine ss standards, appropriate regulations, operational risk assessment (ORA) methodologies, and system safety processes already exist.
+Any gaps that exist in standards applicable to specific vehicle classes and weight are being addressed by SAE S-18A Autonomy WG / EUROCAE WG-63 SG-1 (in collaboration with EUROCAE WG-105).
 R&D Needed: Yes.
-Further examination is needed to determine if existing safety system processes are indeed adequate and if gaps are being addressed to the extent needed.
+Further examination is needed to dete rmine if existing safety system processes are indeed adequate and if gaps are being addressed to the extent ne eded.
 S-18A Autonomy WG is looking at this.

-Recommendation: Develop an aerospace information report or standard(s) in which the various existing airworthiness and safety analyses methods are mapped to the sizes and types of UAS to which they are most relevant, and the UAS system safety and development assurance are addressed.

-Organization: SAE, EUROCAE, RTCA, IEEE, ASTM, DOD, NASA, SAE ITC ARINC IA

-- SAE S-18A Autonomy WG/EUROCAE WG-63 SG-1 AIR7121 (with collaboration with EUROCAE WG-105) - SAE S-18/EUROCAÉ WG-63 AS7209, ARP4754B, ARP4761A - SAE AS-4 - SAE G-32 (with collaboration with EUROCAE WG-72)
+Recommendation: Develop an aerospace information re port or standard(s) in which the various existing airworthiness and safety analyses methods are mapped to the sizes and types of UAS to which they are most relevant, and the UAS system safety and development as surance are addressed.
+Priority: High (Tier 1) Organization: SAE, EUROCAE, RTCA, IEEE, ASTM, DC D, NASA, SAE ITC ARINC IA v2 Status of Progress: Green v2 Update: SAE S-18A Autonomy WG/EUROCAE WG-63 SG-1 A IR7121 (in collaboration with EUROCAE WG-105) SAE S-18/EUROCAE WG-63 AS7209, ARP4754B, AF RP4761A SAE AS-4 • SAE G-32 (with collaboration with EUROCAE WG-72) SAE G-34 / EUROCAE WG-114 • Numerous standards have been published and are in- development that address the entire spectrum of UAS and its coerations.
+Updates Since v2 was Published: Joint Authorities for Rulemaking on Unmanned Systems (JARUS) Annex H, UTM Other Committees with Relevant Work: RTCA Internet Protocol Suite Special Committee and AeroMACS SAE ITC, ARINC IA Internet Protocol Suite subcommitt SAE ITC.
+ARINC IA Network Infrastructure and Security subcommittee SAE ITC, ARINC IA System Architecture and Interfaces subcommittee New Published Standards New In-Development Standards 12/05/2022 RFM: RTCA DO-346A Minimum Operational 5/24/2022 - RTCA DO-346A AeroMACS MOPS update Performance Standards (MOPS) for the Aeronautical to address the required changes to ensure compatibility Mobile Airport Communication System (AeroMACS), the with other communication systems and standards AeroMACS MOPS update, published in June 2022.
+Expected Publication December 2022.

-Commented [rh3]: Clarification on gap - as a result of conservative reuse of manned standards updated for UAS applicability?
-Or as a result new functionality and technology use cases that are now introduced specific for UAS environments.?
+Commented [rh7]: Clarification on g ap - as a result of conservative reuse of manned standards updated for UAS applicability?
+Or as a result new functionality and technolog y use cases that are now introduced specific for UAS environments.?